knife noodles ( 刀削面 )

 "what is a bing?"

-Because rice historically hasn’t grown well in Northern China, where the Junzi Kitchen founders grew up, wheat has been the focal grain.
-After grinding and mixing wheat into water, it forms the dough for bing.
+Because rice historically hasn’t grown well in Northern China, wheat has been the focal grain.
+After mixing wheat into water, it forms the dough for bing.
 There are lots of variations of bings, at Junzi Kitchen, we specialize in the Northern chun bing.

 Chun bing (“spring” bing) is a thin flour-pressed dough used to wrap meats and vegetables.
-The chun bing is traditionally eaten to celebrate the arrival of spring.
+The chun bing is traditionally eaten to celebrate the arrival of spring, but we like to eat it all year round, just in case.

 whole wheat bing